 Diploma in Forensic Science

-Marriage, Foreign Marriage, Seperation, Divorce, Mutual Consent Divorce, Alimony, Maintenance, Child Custody, Domestic Violence, Succession, WILL, Inheritance, Marriage Conselling, Domestic and International Adoptions.
+Marriage, Foreign Marriage, Seperation, Divorce, Mutual Consent Divorce, Alimony, Maintenance, Child Custody, Domestic Violence, Succession, WILL, Inheritance, Marriage Counselling, Domestic and International Adoptions.

-All kind of civil disputes, Commercial disputes, Domestic and International Arbitration, Landlord and Tenacy disputes, Real Estate Property Transfer, Accident Claims, Insurance Claims, Compensation, Damages, Specific Preventive Reliefs, Trade Marks, Information Technology.
+All kind of civil disputes, Commercial disputes, Domestic and International Arbitration, Landlord and Tenancy disputes, Real Estate Property Transfer, Accident Claims, Insurance Claims, Compensation, Damages, Specific Preventive Reliefs, Trade Marks, Information Technology.

-Penal Laws, Economic Offences, Money Laudering, 498A, 406 IPC, Passport Act, Company Laws, Cheque dishonour cases, violations under Foreign Exchange Mangement Act, Cyber crimes.
+Penal Laws, Economic Offences, Money Laudering, 498A, 406 IPC, Passport Act, Company Laws, Cheque dishonour cases, violations under Foreign Exchange Management Act, Cyber crimes.

-Visa, Visa for Permanent Residents, Passports, Citizenship, Overseas Citizen of India; Couselling, Documents fillings, Appeals.
+Visa, Visa for Permanent Residents, Passports, Citizenship, Overseas Citizen of India; Counselling, Documents fillings, Appeals.

 Unfair treatment or cost by seller or service providers; breach of obligations.
 Medical negligence; cases against builders and developers; insurance companies, Banks.